-If strong candidate is not available, hiring a property manager to look after most or even just a few of your properties can lighten the load of a hefty portfolio.
-Their fees are negotiable and each has their own level of care, attention, and expertise, so find a manager that fits your own management style.
-Alternatively, consider delegating portions of the job that feel most time consuming to you.
+If a strong candidate is not available, hiring a property manager to look after most or even just a few of your properties can lighten the load of a hefty portfolio.
+Their fees are negotiable, and each has their own level of care, attention, and expertise, so find a manager that fits your own management style.
+Alternatively, consider delegating the portions of your job that feel most time-consuming to you.
 For example, if the leasing process has become a nightmare in your market, a leasing agent might be the perfect solution for you.

 Another route to take that’s a little different than downsizing is called “downscoping.”
 By definition, downscoping is “the divestiture, spin-off, or other means of eliminating businesses that are unrelated to the company’s core business.”
-In other words it’s the refocusing of a business by aiming for a smaller target.
+In other words, it’s the refocusing of business by aiming for a smaller target.

 When a Downsize is the Wrong Option